-The volunteer fire fighters and support personnel conduct meetings and participate in training twice per month.
-During each year, the fire fighters and support personnel train on fire fighting skills, CPR, vehicle extrication, hazardous materials response, driving and pumping trucks, safety, and incident command.
+The volunteer fire fighters and support personnel conduct meetings and participate in training each week.
+During each year, the fire fighters and support personnel train on firefighting skills, CPR, vehicle extrication, hazardous materials response, driving and pumping trucks, safety, and incident command.
 Members may also attend other classes such as those offered by the Mobile County Association of Volunteer Fire Departments and the Alabama State Fire College.

-- Medical standbys at Satsuma High School and Satsuma Sharks football games
+- Medical standbys at Satsuma High School football games

 - Directing the City’s Christmas Parade